How To Be At Peace With Food In 3 Easy Steps

 While you adjust to this new form of accountability, you’ll have many opportunities to slip back into self-criticism, skepticism and negative thinking about your state.

-In fact, you’ll probably have a chance to practice self-compassion many times a day!
+You’ll probably have a chance to practice self-compassion many times a day!

 And, as you practice, you’ll develop habits that support your changes and self-compassion makes it all easier.